AhmedMaher015/landing-page/README.md

+# Project Name

-# Landing Page Project
+Landing Page Project

 ---

-## NavBar

-- Section 1
+# Project Description

+this is a landing page.

+you can scroll to sections and click on targeted section link in navbar

+---

+# technologies used

-- Section 2
+- HTML
-- Section 3
+- CSS
-- Section 4
+- JAVASCRIPT

-contains the links when you click the link it is going to scroll to the section you target

-## section1

-contains the content of section 1

-## section2

-contains the content of section 2

-## section3

-contains the content of section 3

-## section4

-contains the content of section 4
+---